 Santa Barbara Wrongful Death Lawyer

-You may be surprised to learn that, under California law, only a limited number of individuals can file a wrongful death lawsuit on behalf of a decedent.
+You may be surprised to learn that, under California law, only a few individuals can file a wrongful death lawsuit on behalf of a decedent.
 According to California Code of Civil Procedure section 337.60, et seq., the following individuals are legally allowed to bring a wrongful death claim on behalf of a lost loved one:

 - the surviving spouse or domestic partner of the decedent